Skip to Content

 Prepare the Asparagus:

-• Wash the asparagus under cold water and cut off the tough, woody ends. (this is the part of the asparagus that is normally discarded.)
+• Wash the asparagus under cold water and cut off the tough, woody ends. (this is the part that is normally discarded.)

 • Cut off enough of the tips to reserve for garnishment.
 Then cut the remaining green tender spears into 1-inch pieces and reserve.